robn/Slack-Notify/README.md

     An emoji code (eg `:+1:`) to use for the icon, overriding the one set in the hook config.

+- `channel`

+    A channel name or user to direct to direct the message into, overriding the one set in the hook config.

 - `attachments`

     An arrayref containing some attachment objects.
 See the